 It was a celebration of Denver music but with the spread of COVID-19 an in-person event just isn't feasible this year.
 Under stay-at-home orders and armed with a new Moog synthesizer, Curtis Wallach of the Denver band Hang Rounders (and booker at our very own Hi-Dive) collaborated with Suzanne Magnuson to cover a classic by Denver's Ned Garthe Explosion, thus kicking off the digital version of Denver Does Denver.

-In the spirit of keeping the challenge going, here are this year's guidelines, by Wallach himself:
+In the spirit of keeping the challenge going, here were this year's guidelines, by Wallach himself:

 If a song of yours gets covered, you are automatically nominated to choose another Denver artist and cover a song of theirs.
 For everyone that puts out a new video/song, they can nominate a few extra Denver artists, as well.